ZWerduex/wxord/README.md

 ### Current features

 - Create words from a pattern
-- Three weighted sets of characters
+- Three weighted sets of characters (non configurable via the UI at the moment)
 - Use a generated word as a pattern
 - Copy to clipboard a generated word